Drug Abuse and Drug Addiction

-- Learn about risks related to drug use.
+- Learn about risks related to substance use.

-- Do not spend time with people who are abusing drugs.
+- Do not spend time with people who are misusing substances.

 - Learn ways to handle peer pressure.

-- Have a good relationship with your children to help reduce their risk of using drugs.
+- Have a good relationship with your children to help reduce their risk of substance use disorder.

 - Seek therapy for post-traumatic stress disorder, anxiety, depression, and other mental health problems.